 Taking care of yourself is one of the best ways to make progress in your pole/aerial journey.
+Not to mention, it’s good for maintaining health and well being overall.
 Keep these tips in mind to help ensure that you feel your best.

 Listen to Your Body

 Know your limits and respect them.
-If there is something that you are physically unable to do, whether it’s something you’ve never been able to do or even if you’re just feeling extra tight today, don’t push yourself into it.
+If there is something that you are physically unable to do (such as an exercise or trick), whether it’s something you’ve never been able to do or even if you’re just feeling extra tight today, don’t push yourself into it.
 Listen to your body’s signals to avoid injury.
-You can always ask for a modification that will work for you.
+You can always ask or search for a modification that will work for you.